tgbnhy/CT-Bus/README.md

-# Route Planning for Robust Transit Planning
+# Public Transport Route Planning: When Connectivity and Commuting Demand Both Matter
 This repo holds the code and dataset for the reproducibility of EquaBus.

 ## Running